 The 5th day of the week consisted of steady-state cardio for 30 minutes with only 4 non-exhaustive 20/10 second intervals.
 For reference, cycling at 100% of VO2max would be a pace you could keep for approximately 5-6 minutes.
 At 170% VO2max, you could hold the pace for about 50 seconds.

-For the Tabata protocol to be Tabata, you must be completely exhausted by the 7th or 8th rep meaning you cannot reach the prescribed intensity.
-This means that performing a Tabata circuit of push-ups, burpees, and battle ropes is nowhere near intense enough to reach this level of exhaustion.
+For the Tabata protocol to be Tabata, you must be completely exhausted by the 7th or 8th rep, meaning you cannot reach the prescribed intensity.
+This means that performing a Tabata circuit of push-ups, burpees, and battle ropes are nowhere near intense enough to reach this level of exhaustion.

 In Dr. Tabata’s latest review study, he mentions that the most important characteristic of the Tabata protocol is cycling to exhaustion .